pgporada/qyoobs-vnc/README.md

 ```bash
 ```

 In Dom0, apply a policy that permits `qyoobs-vnc` to work.
+Use the Qubes Policy Editor, or whatever strategy you're using to apply Qubes policies.
 ```bash
 # Configure this policy to your taste.
 qyoobs.VNC * @anyvm @anyvm ask